NFL contender kryptonite: Biggest weakness for each playoff team

 The Chargers have an aggressive, deep secondary, led by Pro Bowl cornerback Casey Hayward and Defensive Rookie of the Year candidate Derwin James.
 Since Gus Bradley arrived at the beginning of the 2017 season, the Chargers have intercepted 3.2 percent of opposing passes, the second-highest rate in football.
 In 2018, they rank sixth in Total QBR allowed (54.0) and eighth in passer rating allowed (87.4).
 With Joey Bosa back in the fold, the Chargers are a pass defense no team wants to face.

-They have one very notable weakness.
+They have one very notable weakness, however.
 Heading into Week 14, the Chargers led the league in pass defense DVOA on short passes, which the NFL defines as passes traveling no more than 15 yards past the line of scrimmage in the air.
 Against deep passes -- throws traveling 16 or more yards in the air -- the Chargers ranked 32nd.
 Dead last.
 On Sunday, the Bengals had inexperienced passer Jeff Driskel go deep only three times, but the 25-year-old completed two of those three throws for 43 yards.

 Matchup to avoid: Kansas City Chiefs

 This is the last time I'll throw the Chiefs out there, but they fit yet again here.
-This one shouldn't surprise you, given that Patrick Mahomes has completed 51 deep passes this year, more than any other quarterback in the league.
+This one shouldn't surprise you, given that Mahomes has completed 51 deep passes this year, more than any other quarterback in the league.
 He also has attempted a league-high 107 deep throws, but he has been efficient: Mahomes has posted a 96.7 Total QBR on those passes, the fourth-highest mark in football.
 The three quarterbacks ahead of him include two passers the Chargers might worry about on the NFC side of the bracket in Russell Wilson and Drew Brees, as well as one they're sure to avoid: Philip Rivers, who has a league-high QBR of 99.6 on deep throws this season.

 6. Baltimore Ravens (48.1 percent)

-Kryptonite: Great run defenses
+Kryptonite: great run defenses

 Since Lamar Jackson took over as the starter, the Ravens have become the most run-heavy team in the league.
 During Jackson's four starts, John Harbaugh's offense has run the ball a staggering 63.7 percent of the time.
-To put that in context, only four other teams have run the ball more than half of the time, and none of them have topped a run rate of 55 percent.
-The Ravens also haven't had any early blowouts in which they were afforded the luxury of milking the clock, either; running has been their game plan.
+To put that in context, only four other teams have run the ball more than half of the time, and none of them has topped a run rate of 55 percent.
+The Ravens haven't had any early blowouts in which they were afforded the luxury of milking the clock, either; running has been their game plan.

-Over that four-week span, the Ravens have run for 914 yards, nearly topping what the Cardinals have accumulated all season (1,032 rushing yards).
+Over that four-week span, the Ravens have run for 914 yards, nearly topping what the Cardinals have accumulated all season (1,032).
 They have 50 first downs via the run, more than the Vikings have racked up over the entire campaign (44).
 As I mentioned in the Chiefs section, facing a run defense that ranked 32nd in DVOA coming into the week, Jackson & Co. ran the ball 39 times for 198 yards, 10 first downs, and a touchdown on Sunday.

 Matchup to avoid: Houston Texans